theffapanda/MCC-Troubleshooting/README.md

 Probably the trickiest error to resolve.
 I’ve seen some users where they had a faulty USB port on their PC which was causing the entire game to crash.

 Easiest way to track these down is through the Problem Reports section in Windows.
-Press the Windows Key and type “Problem Reports.
+Press the Windows Key and type “Problem Reports".
 You should have a row for Halo: The Master Chief Collection which you can double click.
 If you don’t understand the Exception Codes - google them.